We are the AW Digital; we’re a UK Limited company based in Worcestershire.

 In order for us to first legally collect and use your data we require your consent, the method for providing your consent is found on our website in the form of a tick box.
 Equally important to providing consent is your right to withdraw that consent;

 Should the time come where you no longer wish for us to have or use your personal data you may withdraw your consent, and you may withdraw your consent at any time.
-To withdraw your consent for us to process your data you can either return to the ‘Contact Us’ page of our website and tick the relevant box before submitting a form, or email us with instructions of your wishes.
+To withdraw your consent for us to process your data you can either telephone or email us, via the contact details below, with instructions of your wishes.
 After a withdrawal of consent request is received we may contact you to confirm your request.

 The Right of Erasure (‘Right to be Forgotten’)

 You have the right to request that AW Digital (as the data controller) erase all personal data we have about you, and we must respond to that request without undue delay.
 There are some conditions that apply with this right, but we will make every attempt to respond to a ‘Right to be Forgotten’ request within 30 days or receiving it.

 This one is fairly straight forward; if you notice that the data we have about you is inaccurate or incomplete, you may request we rectify the mistake.
 We will make every effort to respond to requests of this type immediately.

 The Right to Restriction

 In circumstances where data cannot be removed immediately you have a right to request we restrict using it.
 The right to restriction is there to protect you in cases where an immediate resolution cannot be found.
 In the unfortunate event of this type of request being received, we will cease all processing activates immediately.

 The right to object is a basic freedom all democracies enjoy, and AW Digital is no different.
 If you wish to object to the way we use, or have used, your personal data you may do so freely.